 This trip is designed to showcase what is possible.
 Contact us to customize this trip just for you.

 Email | 1.877.578.8888

-- STARTING FROM -
+- PRICES STARTING AT-

 On a clear day, the flight to Paro is breathtaking, with views of major Himalayan peaks such as Mount Everest, Kanchenjunga and Makalu and on the final approach Bhutan’s own snowy peaks, the sacred Jumolhari, Jichu Drake and Tserimgang.
 Arrive in Paro during the day, and then meet for your drive to Thimphu, the capital city of Bhutan, where you will check-in to your hotel.
 In the evening, visit the impressive Tashichho Dzong which houses the Throne Room of the King and various Government Offices.
 It is also the Summer Residence of the Chief Abbot and the Central Monk Body.

 Today’s sightseeing includes the bronze statue of Sakyamuni Bhudda, the Memorial Chorten, Zorig Chosum (painting school), Textile Museum, Post Office, and a Traditional Handmade Paper Factory.
 In the evening, spend time with a few local women to get insight into Bhutanese women’s lives.
 Note that many sites are closed on Sat/Sun, and Government holidays.